 Co-founder of Black Entertainment Television (BET), founder and CEO of Salamander Hotels and Resorts

-She also is the first black woman to have ownership in three professional sports teams — the Washington Mystics (WNBA), the Washington Wizards (NBA) and the Washington Capitals (NHL.)
+She also is the first Black woman to own a professional sports team, and she now has ownership in three — the Washington Mystics (WNBA), the Washington Wizards (NBA) and the Washington Capitals (NHL.)
 Johson is also a noted philanthropist.

 Annie Turnbo Malone